Italian singer/songwriter Laura Pizzicannella has a personality as big as her talent THIS IS ELLE

 You have a new single coming out soon what’s the story on that?

 “Killing My Love” was written by Claudio Zampa, an Italian songwriter and producer from Rome.
 It was produced and recorded by Flavio and Claudio Zampa.
 It’s a love song that talks about the end of a relationship, when you find yourself alone with your pain, and you are forced to kill everything you still feel in your heart.
-The song will be released on Jan.
-17, 2020.
+The song will be released in december, 2020. on Ingroves Universal Music.
 I can’t wait for it!